destaMo/Scrum-Notes/content/_index.md

 # The structure

-This website contains paths that contain fundamentals on one of our 5 paths that you can pick from:
+This website contains paths that contain fundamentals on one of our 4 paths that you can pick from:
-- Backend development
-- Frontend development
+- Web development (backend & frontend)
 - UX/UI design
 - DevOps
 - Quality assurance